bourumir-wyngs/rs-opw-kinematics/README.md

 (referenced only in examples).
 This approach allowed us to identify key "pain points" that complicate the integration of external path planners.

-We provide external support for two libraries, `rrt` and `pathfinder`.
+We provide external support for two libraries, `rrt` and `pathfinding`.
 Although `rs-opw-kinematics` does not use either internally, we include examples demonstrating their usage.
-The `rrt` and `pathfinding` libraries are listed as development dependencies in `Cargo.toml`.
+These two libraries are listed as development dependencies in `Cargo.toml`.

 ### rrt